 Small Business Accounting Systems: A Brief Overview

 In the late 1990s, a company called Intuit revolutionized the world of small business accounting with an affordable, easy-to-use, PC-based software program called QuickBooks.
-The program was a smash hit with users from day one, and QuickBooks went on to completely dominate the small business accounting market.
+The program was a huge hit with users from day one, and QuickBooks quickly began to dominate the small business accounting market.

-While QuickBooks and PCs aren’t going away anytime soon, technologies have advanced a lot and businesses now have a wider range of accounting options to choose from, including hosting services and an exploding number of cloud-based systems and apps.
+While QuickBooks software is still super popular, technology has changed a lot over the past ten years (now there's an understatement) and small businesses now have a wider range of accounting options to choose from, including hosting services and an exploding number of cloud-based systems and apps.
 To help you get a grip on what’s out there, here’s a quick overview of the leading accounting systems for small to midsize businesses (SMBs).
 For the sake of simplicity, we’ve divided the systems into two groups: desktop accounting software and cloud accounting systems.

 Desktop Accounting Software